yumyo/Figma-plugin-Deep-Get-Variables/README.md

 # Deep Get Variables

-The **Deep Get Variables** plugin allows users to get all variables contained in a selection within Figma and optionally transform them into Design Tokens names with a custom prefix for Android and iOS formats.
+The **Deep Get Variables** plugin for **Dev Mode** allows users to get all variables contained in a selection recursively, and optionally transform them into Design Tokens names with a custom prefix for Android and iOS formats.

 ---